top of page

 Johnson went on to join the U.S. Air Force, where he helped develop the stealth bomber program.
 Johnson moved on to NASA's Jet Propulsion Laboratory in 1979, working as a systems engineer for the Galileo mission to Jupiter and the Cassini mission to Saturn.

 Johnson continued to pursue his own inventions in his spare time.
-One of his longtime pet projects was an environmentally friendly heat pump that used water instead of Freon (Freon is the gas coolant used to keep the food in your refrigerator from spoiling).
+One of his longtime pet projects was an environmentally friendly heat pump that used water instead of Freon (Freon is a gas coolant used to keep the food in your refrigerator from spoiling).
 Johnson finally completed a prototype one night in 1982 and decided to test it in his bathroom.
 He aimed the nozzle into his bathtub, pulled the lever and blasted a powerful stream of water straight into the tub.

 Super Soaker Prototype